era2010-coder/meowie/README.md

-# meowie is a website in PHP
+# meowie is a website in HTML